AgoraIO-Community/Custom-Conversational-AI-Agent-Deployer/README.md

    cd digital-ocean
    ```

-4. Open the `README.md` file for the platform you want to deploy to and follow the instructions to configure the secrets and deploy the infrastructure.
+4. Open the platform's `README.md` file and follow the instructions to configure the secrets and deploy the infrastructure.

 ## Customizing the System Prompt

 To customize the system prompt, set the `systemInstruction` for the platform you want to deploy to, this will avoid modifying the agent code directly.

+## Customizing the Agent's Tools

+To customize the agent's tools, you will need to modify the agent code directly.
+After executing the clone script, you will find an example of how to add a new tool is defined in the `realtime_agent/realtime/tools_example.py` file.
+Once the tools are defined, initialize them in the `agent.py` file, and pass them to the agent as a parameter.

 ## Scaling